-By the mid 18th century slavery was firmly entrenched in the American South.
+By the mid 18th century the institution of slavery was firmly entrenched in the American South.
 In a potential response to worsening conditions, a group of enslaved people formed what is now known as the Stono Rebellion in 1739, the significance of which reverberated through the colonies.

 The first slaves in British North America were introduced in 1619 at one of the first successful English colonies in America: Jamestown.

 From there the institution of slavery slowly expanded throughout the original thirteen British colonies, but was more popular in the southern colonies of Virginia, North and South Carolina, and Georgia.

 Southern colonies deemed slavery to be “necessary” due to their agrarian, plantation-based economy.
 By the mid-18th century, slaves even outnumbered the free white population in the colonies such as South Carolina.